Nikon D500 vs D850

 Both the D500 and the D850 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the D850 followed on from the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D500 and D850 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D500 and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D500: